 - Medical complications, such as menstrual irregularity, dizziness, fainting, bruising, dry skin, leg cramps, hair loss, brittle hair, osteoporosis, diarrhea, constipation, dental problems, diabetes, chest pain, heart disease, heartburn, shortness of breath, organ failure, and other serious symptoms

 What to Ask Yourself if You Think You Have an Eating Disorder

 The earlier you receive proper treatment for an eating disorder, the better the outcome will be.
-The first step is identifying the issue.
-The SCOFF questionnaire (Morgan, Reid, & Lacey-BMJ, 1999) is a very simple, straightforward questionnaire that addresses people across eating disorder diagnoses.
-Here are six questions we recommend asking yourself, adapted from the SCOFF questionnaire:
+Here are the questions we recommend asking yourself:

 If you answered “yes” to two or more of these questions, we recommend seeking help from eating disorder professionals.
 Specialists like those at The Emily Program can evaluate your symptoms and address your concerns.

 There is a misperception in our culture that young, thin, white women are the only people affected by eating disorders, but this is not true.
 It doesn’t help that research has historically focused on clients who fit this profile, in part because white women were (and still are) the most likely to receive care.
 Eating disorders can and do affect individuals of all ages, races, genders, sexual orientations, body sizes, classes, and abilities.